mrigankvashist/100-Days-of-Java/README.md

 You are given an array(arr) of distinct integers, which is sorted and rotated around an unknown point.
 You have to find the smallest element in O(logN) time-complexity

+# Day 77
+- ### Studied about basics of stacks in java

+- ###  Duplicate Brackets
+You are given a string exp representing an expression.
+2. Assume that the expression is balanced i.e. the opening and closing brackets match with each other.
+3. But, some of the pair of brackets maybe extra/needless.
+4. You are required to print true if you detect extra brackets and false otherwise. e.g.' ((a + b) + (c + d)) -> false (a + b) + ((c + d)) -> true

+- ### Next Greater Element To The Right
+You are given a number n, representing the size of array a.
+You are given n numbers, representing elements of array a.
+You are required to "next greater element on the right" for all elements of array Input and output is handled for you.